 Guidelines for flying with a lap toddler: What worked (and what didn’t)

 I feel that I should stress that not all babies are the same and not all moms are the same which means that what worked for us might not work for you.
 Also, I got a lot of these ideas from reading a LOT of blogs and articles so I can’t take credit for them, although I did tweak them according to what I felt would work best for Sarah and me.

 Worked: Picking a seat at the back of the plane

 The seats closer to the front of the plane are quieter than the seats at the back which might seem like a good option when you’re traveling with your baby.
-However, seats at the back of the plane provides you and your child with a little extra space to move around and most importantly, you’re closer to the bathroom!
+However, seats at the back of the plane provide you and your child with a little extra space to move around, and most importantly, you’re closer to the bathroom!
 Since Sarah is a budding walker, I figured that it would be wise to get an aisle seat and it made a huge difference.

 Did NOT work: Bringing a lot of small toys

 Toddlers have short attention spans (understatement of the year) so I figured I would bring along as many of my daughter’s toys as I possibly could to keep her distracted for as long as possible.
 Unfortunately, she got bored of them pretty quickly and wanted something new.
 Luckily, I had also packed some coloring books and stickers – I got the idea from a guide on good airplane activities for toddlers.
 She was absolutely fascinated with her new puffy stickers, giving me time to just catch my breath and relax.